Generic Name: Caffeine Oral Solution (cah FEEN)

 - Do not use if solution changes color.

-- Those who have feeding tubes may use this medicine.
+- Those who have feeding tubes may use Cafcit (caffeine oral solution).
 Use as you have been told.
-Flush the feeding tube after Cafcit is given.
+Flush the feeding tube after Cafcit (caffeine oral solution) is given.

 What do I do if I miss a dose?